Stanley Harold Burch

 An aerial view of the Pitman Press site in connection with its expansion in 1924.
 This photograph also shows long-disappeared housing to the bottom and left-hand sides of the photograph.
 The row between the Lower Bristol Road and the railway (on the left-hand side of the photo) was called Hopmead Place.

 The office where Stanley’s brother John worked.
-This section of the original building can still be discerned in the roofline today (below).
+This section of the original building could still be discerned in the roofline of the factory site until it was demolished in 2018 (below).

 |While Sir Isaac Pitman died in 1897, the Burch lads working at the company would probably have come into direct contact with Isaac’s sons, Alfred & Ernest, who continued management of the company from 1884.
 In 1913, a celebratory dinner was held at Fortt’s Restaurant in Milsom Street (now Waterstone’s bookshop) in honour of the centenary of Sir Isaac’s birth.
 A contemporary newspaper report names the attendees, with Stanley and John both listed.
 Stereotyping (in which Ernest was employed) was the process of producing a plate from which to print, rather than typesetting individual letters.
 This made reprints of books much easier, for example, as the original plates could be re-used, avoiding the process of re-setting pages and pages of text.|

 When the War came, it touched the Burch family very significantly, owing to the number of young men of appropriate age for service.

 Stanley’s eldest brother Reginald had already joined the military in 1901 and was in the Royal Welch Fusiliers, having enlisted while living at Glas Newydd, Victoria Park, Colwyn Bay.